-Tupiza is a very friendly, bustling city consisting of 25,000 individual, however still keeps close connections to its traditional roots.
+Tupiza is a very friendly, bustling city consisting of 25,000 individuals, however, it still keeps close connections to its traditional roots.

 Meet Tupiza – Essential Information

-The pace of stuff in this tranquil place seems a few beats lesser than the other Bolivian cities, which make this a fantastic place to enjoy and relax for few days, trundle of in the back road to the famous Salar de Uyini.
-You can go out for a thrilling rip-romping cowboy adventure the same with those Sundance and Butch Cassidy did 100 years ago.
+The pace of stuff in this tranquil place seems a few beats lesser than the other Bolivian cities, which makes this a fantastic place to enjoy and relax for a few days, trundling off in the back road to the famous Salar de Uyuni.
+You can go out for a thrilling rip-romping cowboy adventure the same as those Sundance and Butch Cassidy did 100 years ago.

-Located in an amazing countryside of Wild West, the capital of the southern region of Chicas is cornered in Rio Tupiza Vallley, which is surrounded by rugged ambiance of eroded rainbow colored rocks, cactus studded slopes and rocks.
+Located in the amazing countryside of Wild West, the capital of the southern region of Chicas is cornered in Rio Tupiza Valley, which is surrounded by a rugged ambiance of eroded rainbow-colored rocks, cactus-studded slopes and rocks.

 The weather in this place is mild all year round, along with most of the rain falling in the middle of November and March.
-On the other hand, from June to August, this is the time where you find days are extremely hot, clear and dry, however at nighttime, the temperature drop to below freezing.
+On the other hand, June to August is extremely hot, clear, and dry during the day, but at night the temperature drops below freezing.

 In terms of the economy, the town often depends on mining and agriculture.
-There is a refinery on the south, which offers employment, and at the same time, the only antimony of the town runs sporadically.
+There is a refinery in the south, that offers employment, and at the same time, the only antimony of the town runs sporadically.

 Highlights – Places to Visit and Things to Do